JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 ```

-The last line is invoking the function itself and passing as argument `kotlin`.
-Kotlin refers to the standard library which can be obtained in one of two ways:
+The last line is invoking the function itself and passing as argument `kotlin`, which refers to the standard library.
+This can be obtained in one of two ways:

 *Local reference*